omonimus1/computer-science-degree-courseworks/Year 2/Bash Scripting/ReadMe.md

 * Because the star character is a special character in the shell , write (-1 instead char) when you would like to use it (more details in the documentation.pdf file).

 # Documentation

-To execute the script, use the documentation.pdf file , that includes screenshots that will help you to run the script and play with it.
+To get any advices to run and use the script please, have a look at the documentation.pdf file.

 Enjoy.